t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 Reactive Content Negotiation:
 : A content negotiation mechanism where the client selects a representation from a list of available representations.
 The list may, for example, be included by a server in an initial response.
 If the user agent is not satisfied by the initial response representation, it can request one or more of the alternative representations, selected based on metadata (e.g., available media types) included in the response.

 Representation:
 : A serialization that represents the current or intended state of a resource and that can be transferred between client and server.
 REST requires representations to be self-describing, meaning that there must be metadata that allows peers to understand which representation format is used.
 Depending on the protocol needs and capabilities, there can be additional metadata that is transmitted along with the representation.

 Representation Format:
 : A set of rules for serializing resource state.
 On the Web, the most prevalent representation format is HTML.
 Other common formats include plain text and formats based on JSON {{RFC8259}}, XML, or RDF.
 Within IoT systems, often compact formats based on JSON, CBOR {{RFC8949}}, and EXI {{W3C.REC-exi-20110310}} are used.

 Representational State Transfer (REST):
 : An architectural style for Internet-scale distributed hypermedia systems.

 Resource:
 : An item of interest identified by a URI.
 Anything that can be named can be a resource.
 A resource often encapsulates a piece of state in a system.
 Typical resources in an IoT system can be, e.g., a sensor, the current value of a sensor, the location of a device, or the current state of an actuator.

 Resource State:
 : A model of the possible states of a resource that is expressed in supported representation formats.
 Resources can change state because of REST interactions with them, or they can change state for reasons outside of the REST model, e.g., business logic implemented on the server side such as sampling a sensor.

 Resource Type:
-: An identifier that annotates the application-semantics of a resource (see Section 3.1 of {{RFC6690}}).
+: An identifier that annotates the application-semantics of a resource (see {{Section 3.1 of RFC6690}}).

 Reverse Proxy:
 : An intermediary that appears as a server towards the client but satisfies the requests by forwarding them to the actual server (possibly via one or more other intermediaries).
 A reverse proxy is often used to encapsulate legacy services, to improve server performance through caching, and to enable load balancing across multiple machines.

 Safe Method:
 : A method that does not result in any state change on the origin server when applied to a resource.

 Server:
 : A node that listens for requests, performs the requested operation, and sends responses back to the clients.